AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KeyReversalDownAtSMA
 ### Description
-KeyReversalDownAtSMA searches within a specified number of periods for a turning point defined as such:
+KeyReversalDownAtSMA searches within a predefined number of periods to find a turning point with the following characteristics:

-1. The current close is lower than the previous close
+1	The current close is lower than the previous close
-2. The current high is higher than or equal to the highest high within the last n periods
-3. The current high has touched or breached an SMA
+2	The current high is higher than or equal to the highest high within the last n periods 3	The current high has touched or breached an SMA

 See [*KeyReversalUp*], [*KeyReversalDown*], [*KeyReversalUpAtSMA*], [*KeyReversalUpAtEMA*], [*KeyReversalDownAtEMA*].

 ### Parameters
 input Input data series for the indicator